aspatton/nd00333-capstone/README.md

 ### Run Details

+#### NOTE AGAIN - The RunDetails widget is not working latest Azure AI - Machine Learning Studio which is Python 3.8 with AzureML
+#### A ticket has been logged with MSFT, this was noted and not a problem with previous two project postings.

-The next three screen show the job running and the details of the runs.
+The next three screen show the job running and the details of the runs with the output shown not using RunDetails widget.

 ![automated](./screenshots/AutoML%20-%20training%20run%20-%20part%201.png)